caitlinpconn/ENPM661_Project3_Phase01/readme.txt

 The code will output if a solution exists for the inputed problem and if the goal node was found.
 The code will output a video animation called 'conn_astar_algorithm_video.avi'if a solution was found to the current directory and the code will output the time the algorithm to run takes in hours, minutes, seconds, and milliseconds using two different methods.

-An example is provided below:
+An example of user input in a Python terminal and program execution is provided below.

 ###############################################################################################################################